bbogaert67/homebridge-daikin/README.md

 Supports Daikin Air Conditioners on HomeBridge

 Initially will be built to support talking to a Daikin BRP072A42 Wifi Adapter for a FTXS series Split System Air Conditioner, and once that's working, aim to add support for other Daikin Wifi adapters and Air Conditioners as the information becomes available.
-Tested with following combinations:
+The new version is tested with following combinations:
 1. Daikin BRP072A41 online controller with Daikin FTXG Emura Split Air Conditioner
 2. Daikin BRP072A42 online controller with Daikin FVXG-K Nexura Split Air Conditioner
 3. Daikin BRP069A81 online controller with Daikin FFC-Q Split Air Conditioner